simonw/asgi-csrf/README.md

 This means that if you do not configure a specific secret your user's `csrftoken` cookies will become invalid every time the server restarts!
 You should configure a secret.

+## Other cases that skip CSRF protection

+* If the request includes an `Authorization: Bearer ...` header, commonly used by OAuth and JWT authentication, the request will not be required to include a CSRF token.
+This is because browsers cannot send those headers in a context that can be abused.

 ## Limitations

 * Currently only works for `application/x-www-form-urlencoded` forms, not `multipart/form-data` forms (with file uploads)